kbknapp/blog-kbknapp-dev/posts/004_rust_cli.md

 Let's go over the highlights:

-* Lines 5-9: We build a request URL based on if the user requested a particualr comic, if not we get the latest comic
+* Lines 5-9: We build a request URL based on if the user requested a particular comic, if not we get the latest comic
 * Lines 10-12: We build an HTTP client with a custom timeout based on `--timeout` or the default